 My favourite tools to initiate a Complex Process Improvement Project

 Initiating complex process improvement efforts becomes achievable with the right blend of methodologies and strategic steps.
-I present a proven framework for launching and executing impactful initiatives.
+I present a proven framework for launching and executing impactful initiatives — the same framework I now augment with AI tooling (Celonis, SAP Signavio, Claude Code) on engagements.

 Building a Solid Foundation